batfolx/c_set/README.md

         printf("Could not transform hashset to array.\n");
         exit(-1);
     }

-    for (int64_t i = 0; i < size; i++) printf("Element in set %ld\n", array[i]);
+    /* do stuff with each number */ for (int64_t i = 0; i < size; i++) printf("Element in set %ld\n", array[i]);

-    // When you are done, free the set. hashset_free(&set);
+    /* When you are done, free the set. */ hashset_free(&set);
     return 0;
 }
 ```